Kitchen Worktop Prices 2025. How much are Kitchen worktops cost?

 Integrated Sinks

-Similarly, The Size offers Neolith Integrated Sinks.
+The Size offers Neolith Integrated Sinks.
 These integrated porcelain sinks by Neolith are available in 400x400mm, 450x400mm, 500x400mm, and 700x400mm.

-neolith sink 400x400mm neolith sink 450x400mm
+neolith sink 400x400mmneolith sink 450x400mm

-neolith sink 500x400mm neolith sink 700x400mm
+neolith sink 500x400mmneolith sink 700x400mm

 Kitchen Island

 Installing a kitchen island is one of the kitchen elements with the most success when space allows for it.
 The island is a table that takes up the central area of the kitchen and is independent of the worktop.
-Therefore, kitchen island prices are in square meters; the most common measurement is 2500m in length by 900mm in depth.
+Therefore, kitchen island prices are in square meters; the most common measurement is 2500 mm in length by 900mm in depth.

 The island sides are not always made of the same material as the worktop.
 Each side piece may take you into an additional slab of material for your kitchen, adding to the overall worktop cost.